CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 embedding your ***PowerShell*** script.
 There are a wide variety of images posted on ***Twitter***, epecially cool AI generated images created by ***Midjourney***.

 When saving an image from Twitter, make sure to click on the image first, so as to fully expand it, then save it, so that you get the full image dimension size.
 You will probably have to download & try a few images before a compatible one is found for ***jpws***.
-This incompatiblity is caused by the preseance within the image file of the ***PowerShell*** *end-comment block* string "#>", which will break the script when we execute it from the image.
+The incompatiblity issue is caused by the preseance within the image file of the ***PowerShell*** *end-comment block* string "#>", which will break the script when we execute it from the image.

 ## Executing Your Embedded ***PowerShell*** Script From the Image File